felixfan/felixfan.github.io/_posts/2014-05-12-FinCal-example-0.6.md

 Example 13 Computing NPV
 ------------------------------------------
+{% include JB/setup %}
 Calculate the NPV of an investment project with an initial cost of $6 million and positive cash flows of $2.6 million at the end of Year 1, $2.4 million at the end of Year 2, and $3.8 million at the end ofYear 3.
 Use 8% as the discount rate.

 ```r
 npv(r=0.08, cf=c(-6,2.6,2.4,3.8))